Updated: Nov 11, 2022

 Stealing or lying

-Bad self-image/self-esteem, poor academic performance, and poor peer relationships are low self-esteem signs.
+Low self-esteem signs indicate bad self-image/self-esteem, poor academic performance, and poor peer relationships.

 Behavior that is secretive, demanding, or destructive.

 Stealing or hoarding food, abnormally high appetite

 Unkempt or unhygienic

 Whatever the reasons for suspicion, it is never reasonable to presume child abuse and then do nothing about it.
 It is preferable to take an unnecessary risk than to see a child suffer.
 Even if a member of your own family perpetrated the abuse, it is still the right thing to do if you think your child has been abused and has sustained physical or psychological harm.

 Many children are advised to be wary of strangers from an early age, but most child sex abuse cases include someone the child knew.
 Family members, neighbors, coaches, priests, babysitters, teachers, or someone else who has regular contact with the child may be perpetrators.